A Voice Unheard: Natasha Rattu’s Fight Against Honour-Based Abuse and Control Culture

 In the United Kingdom, a country often celebrated for its progress in human rights, a deeply rooted form of gender-based violence continues to thrive in the shadows.
 At the forefront of the battle against this insidious practice stands Natasha Rattu, CEO of Karma Nirvana, a UK-based charity dedicated to supporting victims of honour-based abuse, forced marriage, and other forms of gender-based violence.

-Honour-based abuse is a complex and often misunderstood phenomenon that affects thousands of women each year.
-It refers to a form of domestic abuse where the perpetrator’s actions are motivated by a perceived need to protect or defend the honour of an individual, family, or community.
-This abuse can take many forms, including physical violence, emotional manipulation, forced marriage, and in extreme cases, murder.
-What sets honour-based abuse apart is its collective nature—often involving multiple perpetrators within a family or community—and its deep roots in cultural expectations and patriarchal notions of female purity and family reputation.
+Honour based abuse is a complex and often misunderstood phenomenon that affects thousands of women each year.
+Its a form of domestic abuse motivated by a perceived need to protect or defend the honour of an individual, family or community.
+It involves physical violence, emotional manipulation, forced marriage, and in extreme cases- murder.
+What sets honour based abuse apart is its collective nature, often involving multiple perpetrators within a family or community with deep roots in cultural expectations and patriarchal notions of female purity and family reputation.

 “Karma Nirvana was set up by my mom 31 years ago now out of her lived experiences,” Rattu reveals.
 “Growing up and seeing that around me as a young person really inspired me to want to make a difference and to be able to give something back.”
 This personal insight into the realities of honour-based abuse has been instrumental in shaping Rattu’s approach to advocacy and support for victims.